Code-the-Dream-School/node-essentials/assignments/assignment6-pg-prisma.md

 4. Create a pull request with a descriptive title like "Assignment 6b: Prisma ORM Integration"

 ### 3️⃣ Submit Your GitHub Link
 Your browser now has the link to your pull request.
 Copy that link, to be included in your homework submission form.
+Include also a link to the pull request for assignment 6a.

 **Important:** Make sure your pull request includes:
 - All the modified files with Prisma integration